mozilla/open-innovation-curriculum/personal-leadership/content.md

 Articulate to your group this message: "A key element of leadership is consciously thinking about what you are good at, what you need to work on."

-Read through the stages of growth from 'Unconsciously Unskilled' to 'Unconsciously Skilled', and give a personal example of how that can be understood.
+Review through the stages of growth as displayed on the slide: 'Unconsciously Unskilled' to 'Unconsciously Skilled', and give a personal example of how that can be understood.

 Note: If you don't have a personal example you can use one of being 'unintentionally rude in email, recognizing that, working on it, and then proper etiquette in emails being something you stop thinking about, and just do.